lassoan/SlicerMONAIAuto3DSeg/README.md

 1. Setup your GPU driver (optional)

-If you have a powerful GPU is available then a full-quality segmentation can be computed in a few minutes, instead of hours on the CPU.
-Therefore, it is recommended to set up GPU acceleration as described in this section.
+If you have a powerful GPU is available then a full-quality segmentation can be computed within a minutes, instead of 10 minutes or more on the CPU.

 - If a strong GPU with 7GB or more memory is available:
   - On Windows:
     - If using NVIDIA GPU: Make sure CUDA is installed.
 [CUDA version must be one of those listed on pytorch website as "Compute platform" for your system](https://pytorch.org/get-started/locally/).
 You can download CUDA from [here](https://developer.nvidia.com/cuda-downloads).
-    - PyTorch does not officially support AMD GPUs on Windows, therefore you need to use the CPU.
+    - If using AMD GPU: PyTorch does not officially support AMD GPUs on Windows, therefore if you have such a GPU then you may be limited to using the CPU.
   - On Linux:
     - If using NVIDIA GPU: Make sure NVIDIA drivers are installed.
 If CUDA is installed then make sure [CUDA version is one of those listed on pytorch website as "Compute platform" for your system](https://pytorch.org/get-started/locally/).
 If CUDA is not installed then it will be set up automatically during installation (pytorch binary packages contain the appropriate CUDA version).
     - If using AMD GPU: In theory, ROCm-compatible AMD GPUs should work, but this is not tested.
   - On macOS: PyTorch might be able to use some harware acceleration, but this is not tested.
+- If a weak GPU is available: if segmentation fails, then enable `Force to use CPU` checkbox in `Advanced` section and retry the segmentation.
-- If suitable GPU is not available: Graphics driver updates or CUDA installation is not necessary, everything will still work, it will just take more time.
+- If no GPU is not available: Graphics driver updates or CUDA installation is not necessary, everything will still work, it will just take more time.

 2. Install latest version of [3D Slicer](https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#installing-3d-slicer)